Warren Buffett: A capitalized Berkshire

-I bought a large amount of ConocoPhillips stock when oil and gas prices were near their peak.
-I in no way anticipated the dramatic fall in energy prices that occurred in the last half of the year.
-I still believe the odds are good that oil sells far higher in the future than the current $40–$50 price.
-But so far I have been dead wrong.
-Even if prices should rise, moreover, the terrible timing of my purchase has cost Berkshire several billion dollars.

 The merger with the Burlington Northern Santa Fe Railway (BNSF) closed upon BNSF shareholder approval during Q1 of 2010.
-This deal was valued at approximately $44 billion (with $10 billion of outstanding BNSF debt) and represented an increase of the previously existing stake of 22%.
+This deal was valued at approximately $44 billion, with $10 billion of outstanding BNSF debt and represented an increase of the previously existing stake of 22%.

 In June 2010, Buffett defended the credit-rating agencies for their role in the U.S. financial crisis, claiming:

-Very, very few people could appreciate the bubble.
-That's the nature of bubbles—they're mass delusions.
+Very, very, very few people could appreciate the bubble.
+That's the nature of bubbles — they become mass delusions.

 On March 18, 2011, Goldman Sachs was given Federal Reserve approval to buy back Berkshire's preferred stock in Goldman.
 Buffett had been reluctant to give up the stock, which averaged $1.4 million in dividends per day, saying:

 I'm going to be the Osama bin Laden of capitalism.
 I'm on my way to an unknown destination in Asia where I'm going to look for a cave.
 If the U.S. Armed forces can't find Osama bin Laden in 10 years, let Goldman Sachs try to find me.

 In November 2011, it was announced that over the course of the previous eight months, Buffett had bought 64 million shares of International Business Machine Corp (IBM) stock, worth around $11 billion.
 This unanticipated investment raised his stake in the company to around 5.5 percent—the largest stake in IBM alongside that of State Street Global Advisors.
 Buffett had said on numerous prior occasions that he would not invest in technology because he did not fully understand it, so the move came as a surprise to many investors and observers.
 During the interview, in which he revealed the investment to the public, Buffett stated that he was impressed by the company's ability to retain corporate clients and said, "I don't know of any large company that really has been as specific on what they intend to do and how they intend to do it as IBM".